 September 3, 2013 / Adoption

 The story of Baby Veronica has been making headlines in the recent weeks following a transfer of the case from the South Carolina Supreme Court, to the United States Supreme Court, and the resulting United States Supreme Court decision overturning the ruling by the South Carolina courts.
-In the case of Adoptive Couple vs. Baby Girl, Biological Father and Mother ended their relationship while Mother was pregnant.1 Biological Father ...
+In the case of Adoptive Couple vs. Baby Girl, Biological Father and Mother ended their relationship while Mother was pregnant.1 Biological Father chose to ...

 There are two general types of adoptions of a minor child.
 The new family adoption, and the step-parent adoption.
 First, the new family adoption, which terminates both the Mother and Father’s parental rights, and the new family (new mother and father) acquire the same parental rights as the biological parents once had.1 The second type of adoption is commonly known as “step-parent” adoption.
 A step-parent adoption only divests one parent of his or her parental rights in ...

 Adoption laws and cases can often be complex and full of many twists and turns.
 Today I want to focus on adoptions involving family members, close friends, or often Foster parents vs. new family type adoptions.
 In many cases, family members, friends, or foster parents spend significant time raising a child, and/or a natural becomes unable to care for his or her children.
-We have addressed the issues of third party guardianships over minor children, and de facto custodians in prior blogs, but when this ...
+We have addressed the issues of third party guardianships over minor children, and de facto custodians in prior blogs, but when this happens, sometimes ...